jonasbn/perl-app-yak/README.md

 `$HOME/.config/yak/config.yml`

-`yak` can be configured using the following paramters:
+`yak` can be configured using the following parameters:

 - `verbose`, enabling (`true`) or disabling (`false`) more verbose output
 - `debug`, enabling (`true`) or disabling (`false`) debug output